 Tim took the remote and zapped till he found an old horror movie.
 Although it was one I liked, I couldn’t focus my attention.
 My mind was on my daughter who hadn’t come home yet.
 I was overwhelmed with anxiety, my mouth dry, my heart pounding in my oppressed chest.
 There came a moment when I couldn’t take this anymore.
 I hurried to our bedroom and pulled on trainers, threw a light coat over my shoulders.

 Ignoring Tim’s protests and rational arguments, I opened the door and rushed into the street like a mad woman escaping from an asylum.

-My aversion was at its height tonight: I had no idea where my daughter was and concern was gnawing at my guts as if I’d swallowed some of the poisoned apple the witch gave to Snow White.
+My aversion was at its height tonight: I had no idea where my daughter was and concern was gnawing at my guts as if I’d swallowed a piece of the poisoned apple the witch gave to Snow White.
 Moreover, I was shuddering with cold.
-My coat wasn’t warm enough and in my haste I’d forgotten to wear gloves and a scarf.
+My coat wasn’t warm enough and in my haste, I’d forgotten to wear gloves and a scarf.